ps2181/pe-file-scanner/README.md

 # pe-file-scanner
-A python project to scan and extract pe file metadata
+A multiplatform python project to scan and extract pe file metadata and